Segregation of Duties in Accounting for Small Businesses

-Segregation of duties (SoD) in accounting is an internal control mechanism that prevents fraud and error, and proper SoD ensures checks and balances within the business.
+Segregation of duties (SoD) in accounting is defined as developing a system where no person is performing tasks within more than one of three general functions.
+It’s an internal control mechanism that prevents fraud and error, and proper SoD ensures checks and balances within the business.
 When there is no SoD in place, opportunities to commit fraud might arise, especially if it incentivizes the perpetrators.

-There are three general functions that must be segregated.
+The three general functions that must be segregated in accounting are authorization of transactions, recording of transactions, and custody of assets.
 Let’s discuss each below.

 1. Authorization